 Oregon and the Metro region also measure tons of waste generated.
-This is the total amount of discarded materials and products generated in a given year.
+This is the total amount of materials and products thrown away in a given year.
+It includes all garbage, but also the materials sent to recycling, composting and energy recovery facilities.
 When this number decreases, it is associated with lower environmental impacts since it implies that, overall, the region is consuming fewer goods-at least by weight.
 It indicates that people and businesses may be wasting less food, reusing and repairing more goods or buying products that have less packaging.